gabyballester/react-ts-weather-app-tech-assessment/README.md

 npm run test:watch: Runs Jest in watch mode. npm run test:watch:all: Runs Jest in watch all mode.
 ```

+### Testing

+In addition to a dummy test, there are tests to ensure it behaves as expected, which are listed here:

+- App.test.tsx

 ### Contributing